Slideshow: Half Moon Reef

 After decades of commercial fishing and overfishing, the global oyster population was decimated.
 Roughly 85 percent of the world’s oyster reefs have disappeared since the late 19th century, with many once-bountiful reefs rendered functionally extinct due to overharvesting and other causes.
 Three-quarters of the remaining reefs are in just five locations in North America; of those regions, the Gulf of Mexico—which has lost about 50 percent of its reefs—is considered the last, best hope for full restoration of healthy oyster reefs.

 Events such as 2008’s Hurricane Ike and the 2010 Deepwater Horizon oil spill crystallized the need for large-scale restoration.
 Coastal resiliency is vital—as our coastlines move and change over time and as climate change brings higher seas and more intense storms, communities need to continuously adapt.
 Oyster reefs are an integral part of that adaptation process.
 They serve as natural buffers against rising sea tides and hurricanes by forming breakwaters that protect shorelines and wetlands from erosion due to storm surge.
 Those breakwaters keep critical habitat for plants and animals intact.

-The restoration of Half Moon Reef is financed in part by a grant from the Coastal Impact Assistance Program and matching funds from KBR, Shell Oil and the Meadows Foundation.
-Once complete, it will not only provide suitable habitat for oysters but a fully functional marine habitat, creating a micro-ecosystem that will help reclaim the health and heritage of the entire region.
+Phase one of the restoration of Half Moon Reef is financed in part by a grant from the Coastal Impact Assistance Program and matching funds from KBR, Shell Oil and the Meadows Foundation.
+Phase two was spearheaded by the U.S. Army Corps of Engineers.
+It not only provides suitable habitat for oysters but will lay the groundwork for a fully functional marine habitat, creating a micro-ecosystem that will help reclaim the health and heritage of the entire region.